top of page

 Sleep Issues & Endocrine Therapy

 Estrogen is a hormone that plays a crucial role in regulating many bodily functions, including sleep.
 It has been shown to impact the production and release of melatonin, a hormone that helps regulate the sleep-wake cycle, as well as the circadian rhythms that govern our sleep patterns.
-In this article, we will explore the relationship between estrogen, melatonin, and circadian rhythms, and how it impacts sleep in women who have undergone endocrine therapy for breast cancer.
+In this blog, we will explore the relationship between estrogen, melatonin, and circadian rhythms, and how it impacts sleep in women who have undergone endocrine therapy for breast cancer.

 The role of estrogen in regulating sleep